Best daily deals

 A cardioid pickup pattern can record sound from the front and sides of the unit.

 A polar pattern just tells you how a microphone picks up sound.
 Do you need to be directly in front of the microphone for the best sound quality?
 Can you sit a bit away and have wiggle room?
-There are different polar patterns (aka, recording patterns)to accommodate any use case.
+Different polar patterns (aka, recording patterns) accommodate any use case.

 A recording pattern that repeatedly appears for the best mics for YouTube is cardioid.
 A cardioid (heart-shaped) pickup pattern predominantly records what’s in front of the microphone, while omnidirectional mics record all surrounding sounds.
 Cardioid polar patterns are great because you don’t have to be overly precise about placement.
 Plus, they reject off-axis noise much better than omnidirectional mics.